adelagon/alexa-hackathon-runbook/README.md

   5. Deploy the Application:

-     - `sam deploy --template-file packaged.yaml --stack-name alexa-random-chuck-fact --capabilities CAPABILITY_IAM`
+     - `sam deploy --template-file packaged.yaml --stack-name alexa-random-chuck-fact-py --capabilities CAPABILITY_IAM`

   6. Go to AWS Lambda Dashboard and look for the Function named **alexa-random-chuck-fact-***.